Migration guide

 Migration overview

 Prosper uses a clean cut-off migration approach.
 You export your historical transactions from QuickBooks up to a chosen date, import them into Prosper, and lock the opening balance.
-This creates a trusted ledger boundary.

 Historical data stays in QuickBooks for reference.
 New activity flows through Prosper.
 This approach is safer than trying to migrate everything and reduces the risk of data errors.